 Let’s take a look at the pros and cons, and what you can expect from private cloud hosting.

 |Ease of Consumption|

 Available firewalls and load balancers are built into the infrastructure of your private cloud and are part of our service here at Liquid Web.
 With the high-performance NetApp SAN (Storage Area Network), your files can be stored centrally and accessed across your virtual machines.
 These features give you all the resources you need to support your current server usage and also allow you to scale.

 Private Cloud hosting offers a set cost over time since your environment is set up based on the necessary resources.
 For most static or predictable resource usage, you can have fewer price fluctuations with private cloud vs AWS.
 Liquid Web customers also get the added benefit of free outbound traffic.

 The total cost of ownership will ultimately be lower because of the monthly recurring cost structure.

 Ease of Consumption

-Unlike the API and services model of AWS, Private Cloud hosting gets built on familiar frameworks and server stacks within Windows and Linux environments.
+Unlike the API and services model of AWS, Private Cloud hosting operates within Windows and Linux environments on easy-to-use frameworks and server stacks.
 Once your infrastructure gets set up, you're ready to go.

-A potential downside to a private cloud solution is that it can be costly when factoring in additional licensing.
+You may want to consider pricing when choosing private cloud or AWS.
+A private cloud solution can be costly because of the need for additional licensing.
 There is a premium to be paid for additional licensing if needed.
 If this is a fixed cost and rapid growth is unnecessary, the cost can be more predictable.

 Database-intensive websites and applications have massive data sets that are continually growing.
 Your solution needs to be able to store and process the data efficiently across nodes and virtual machines.
 The Private Cloud's Distributed Resource Scheduler responds by redistributing resources from other virtual machines to aid in your mission-critical tasks.